 Scan the environment around to determine if there’s any reason whatsoever, that one week, a month, or an entire season will be much busier than it was last year based on your budget data.
 On the flip side, also consider if any special events occurred this year, that won’t be happening next year, and take notes accordingly.

 To Help Others, You Must First Help Yourself

 Scan yourself.
 Is there a leak in the outdoor pool that needs to be addressed next year?
 Is your wedding decor no longer appealing to brides to be, and therefore must be replaced?
 Is the restaurant due for a much needed facelift?
 Just as you scan the outside environment to help guide your plan, you must also address what non routine budgetary items are needed over the course of the next year.

 Analyze thoroughly, thoughtfully, and with the intention of improving, and you will be setting yourselves up for success in 2016.
 Don’t fixate on what you may think the owners want to hear, the owners want their hotel to be profitable, and disillusioning them with a budget that isn’t realistic, won’t satisfy anybody’s goals.
 Communicate with your team, embrace the outside environment, and pay close attention to your own environment, and you just might have the greatest year yet.

-To learn more about how you can achieve your budget plan goals, and set your hotel up for ultimate success in 2016, speak to Young Yoon, Corporate Director of Development for HMG Hospitality.
-He can be reached at 858.673.1534.
+To learn more about how you can achieve your budget plan goals, and set your hotel up for ultimate success in 2016, contact us today!

 Subscribe to our mailing list below and receive our latest news and insights.